afshinrahimi/activelearning/README.md

 Created on Jul 4, 2014
 based on http://scikit-learn.org/stable/auto_examples/document_classification_20newsgroups.html

-This program implements active learning for text classification tasks with scikit-learn's LinearSVC classifier.
+This program implements active learning (http://en.wikipedia.org/wiki/Active_learning_(machine_learning)) for text classification tasks with scikit-learn's LinearSVC classifier.
+Despite differences this can also be called incremental training.
-Instead of using Stochastic Gradient Descent training we used the batch mode because the data is not that big and accuracy is more important for us than efficiency.
+Instead of using Stochastic Gradient Descent we used the batch mode because the data is not that big and accuracy here was more of concern than efficiency.

 The algorithm trains the model based on a train dataset and evaluates using a test dataset.
 After each evaluation algorithm selects 2*NUM_QUESTIONS samples from unlabeled dataset in order